anita-owens/anita-owens/README.md

 I'm an Analytics Engineer at last-mile delivery giant [Instabee](https://instabee.com/) in Stockholm.

 I currently work in dbt, Snowflake, FiveTran, Google Cloud Platform and Tableau.

+I also have exeprience in Python, R, and BigQuery.

+📫 How to reach me: www.linkedin.com/in/anitaowens